 Garnish with crab apple and spruce

 It gets a bit chilly up in Maine at night even in August, so I wanted to make a warm drink to enjoy by the fire.
 It become quite clear, after visiting Bartlett Spirits of Maine that hot buttered rum was the way to go.
-They make an exceptional molasses rum called Rusticator, and some very nice apple brandy and a pear eau de vie.
+They make an exceptional molasses rum called Rusticator.
+They also have a collection of delicious fruit wine (not usually my thing) and some very nice apple brandy and a pear eau de vie.

-I’d been stuffing my face with s’mores for days and was still really feeling the pull, so decided to combine the flavors of s’mores with a hot buttered rum, and thus St. George’s Dragon was born at Lake St. George State Park.
+I’d been stuffing my face with s’mores for days, and felt I could continue that trend for some time.
+With that in mind I decided to combine the flavors of s’mores with a hot buttered rum, and thus St. George’s Dragon was born at Lake St. George State Park in Liberty, ME.

 St. George’s Dragon